PassFort/integration-docs/source/includes/_03-demo-checks.html.md

   as the data provider supports results meeting those criteria.

-- The `provider_data` field in the result should be populated with a human readable notice that the check was not run in the live environment, such as `"Demo result.
+- The `provider_data` field in the result should be populated with a human-readable notice that the check was not run in the live environment, such as `"Demo result.
 Did not make request to provider."`.

 ## Demo result types